gamlj/gamlj/README.md

 # Docs

-More informations can be found at [GAMLj page](https://gamlj.github.io/)
+More information can be found at [GAMLj page](https://gamlj.github.io/)

 # Install in jamovi